alekhine198/validations/README.md

 Rearrange
 ==========

-This module is used for rearranging names.
+This module is used for validating usernames.